UiL-OTS-labs/jspsych-emostroop/README.md

 # jspsych-stroop
-Emotional strooptask using jspsych
+Strooptask using jspsych

 ## Description
 This task is a general form of a STROOP task.
-Currently, It uses a CONGRUENT stimuli e.g. the word "red" in a redish font type and INCONGUENT e.g.
+Currently, It uses a CONGRUENT stimuli e.g. the word "red" in a reddish font type and INCONGRUENT e.g.
 "blue" in a yellowish font type.
 Just like a regular font type.
 The general flow is as follows:
 - A participant is welcomed to the task